markgordon22/Jerseys-for-tims/README.md

 ```

-After you have endured the releavnt required package are installed you should then
+After you have endured the relevant required package are installed you should then

 Make migrations with
 ```